k-vswitch/k-vswitch/README.md

          * [Install Steps](#install-steps)
       * [Upcoming features](#upcoming-features)

-## Features
+## Why use k-vswitch?

+### Easy to Operate

+k-vswitch was designed to be really easy to install and configure on any Kubernetes cluster.
+The only installation requirement is that OVS (Open vSwitch) is installed on every Kubernetes node (i.e `apt install openvswitch-switch`).
+Once OVS is installed, k-vswitch should be one `kubectl apply` away from working on your cluster.
+See [Installation][#installation] for more details.

 ### Network Policies

-k-vswitch supports [Kubernetes Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) by programming flows on Open vSwitch which then matches ingressing/egressing packets on the bridge and only allows packages as specifed by the network policy API.
+k-vswitch supports [Kubernetes Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) by programming flows on Open vSwitch.
+Flows match against ingressing/egressing packets from pods and will only allow packets as specified by the network policy API.

-### Performance
+### High Performance

 k-vswitch is performant by nature due to the Open vSwitch Kernel Datapath.
 The "fast-path" kernel module allows the kernel to cache subsequent packets in kernel-space, significantly increasing performance compared to the standard Linux bridge, especially in